Local non-Bayesian social learning with stubborn agents: Related work

-Stubborn agents have also been considered in the consensus setting \cite{thenis1987consensus}.
-This setting is similar to the social learning setting we consider, but instead of asking whether agents learn an underlying state, one asks whether agent beliefs converge to a common value, i.e.\ a consensus.
-For example, \cite{acemoglu2011opinion2} considers a model in which regular agents adopt weighted averages of beliefs upon meeting other agents (regular or stubborn), while stubborn agents always retain their own beliefs.
-This intuitively prohibits a consensus from forming; indeed, it is shown that agent beliefs fail to converge, and therefore that disagreement can persist indefinitely.
-Another example is \cite{ghaderi2014opinion}, in which an agent's belief at time $t+1$ is a weighted average of their own belief at time 0 and their neighbors' beliefs at time $t$.
-In this model, stubborn agents place all weight on their own belief from time 0 and thus do not update their beliefs.
-The analysis in \cite{ghaderi2014opinion} is similar to ours as it relates agent beliefs to hitting probabilities of the stubborn agent set, but it differs as the learning horizon is infinite in \cite{ghaderi2014opinion}.
+Stubborn agents have also been considered in the consensus setting \cite{thenis1987consensus}, which asks whether agent estimates converge to a common value, i.e.\ a consensus.
+For example, \cite{acemoglu2011opinion2} considers a model in which regular agents adopt weighted averages of estimates upon meeting other agents, while stubborn agents always retain their own estimates.
+This intuitively prohibits a consensus from forming; indeed, it is shown that agent estimates fail to converge, i.e.\ disagreement can persist indefinitely.
+Another example is \cite{ghaderi2014opinion}, in which an agent's estimate at time $t+1$ is a weighted average of their own estimate at time 0 and their neighbors' estimates at time $t$.
+In this model, stubborn agents place all weight on their own estimate from time 0 and thus do not update their estimates.
+The analysis in \cite{ghaderi2014opinion} is similar to ours as it relates agent estimates to hitting probabilities of the stubborn agent set, but it differs as the learning horizon is infinite in \cite{ghaderi2014opinion}.
 Also in the consensus setting, \cite{rocket2018snowflake} investigates protocols for robust consensus that may lessen the undesirable effects of stubborn agents.